jovanpetrovic34/jovanpetrovic34/README.md

 # Introduction
 - 👋 Hi, I’m Cute Olaf!
 Welcome to my GitHub profile!
-I am a passionate developer with expertise in a wide range of technologies and a strong background in DevOps.
+I am a passionate Fullstack Developer with expertise in a wide range of technologies and a strong background in DevOps.
 My goal is to create impactful and innovative solutions using the latest tech stacks and best practices.

 # Tech Stacks
 - 👀 I’m interested in latest technologies and feel energy and motivation with them! 😁